GenEO coarse spaces for heterogeneous indefinite elliptic problems: Numerical results

-As a model problem, we consider \eqref{Helmholtz} on the unit square $\Omega = (0,1)^2$, take $\kappa$ constant, and define $A$ to model various layered media, as depicted in Figure~\ref{Fig:Layers}.
+As a model problem, we consider \eqref{HelmholtzEquation} on the unit square $\Omega = (0,1)^2$, take $\kappa$ constant, and define $A$ to model various layered media, as depicted in Fig.~\ref{Fig:Layers}.
 The right-hand side $f$ is taken to be a point source at the centre $(\frac{1}{2},\frac{1}{2})$.
-To discretise we use a uniform square grid with $n_{\text{glob}}$ points in each direction and triangulate along one set of diagonals to form P1 elements.
-We further use a uniform decomposition into $N$ square subdomains and throughout make use of minimal overlap (non-overlapping subdomains are extended by adding only the fine-mesh elements which touch them).
-Computations are performed using FreeFem (\url{http://freefem.org/}), in particular using the \texttt{ffddm} framework.
-When solving the linear systems we use preconditioned GMRES with residual minimisation in the Euclidean norm and a relative residual tolerance of $10^{-6}$.
-Note that, as in Figure \ref{Fig:Layers}, we have fixed $a_\text{min} = 1$ as otherwise one can rescale the variables to ensure this condition.
-As such, the indefiniteness is predominantly controlled by $\kappa$, which we assume is a positive constant here.
+To discretise, we use a uniform square grid with $n_{\text{glob}}$ points in each direction and triangulate along one set of diagonals to form P1 elements.
+We further use a uniform decomposition into $N$ square subdomains and throughout use minimal overlap (non-overlapping subdomains are extended by adding only the fine-mesh elements which touch them).

-In Tables \ref{Table:VaryAmax_AlternatingLayers_nglob400}--\ref{Table:VaryNGlob_IncreasingLayers} we provide GMRES iteration counts for both the $\Delta$-GenEO and $\mathcal{H}$-GenEO coarse spaces while varying the number of subdomains $N$ along with $a_\text{max}$ and $n_\text{glob}$ respectively.
-In each case we use a different layer profile from Figure \ref{Fig:Layers} and note that results are broadly similar for each such heterogeneous profile.
-We first note that both methods yield results that are robust to the contrast parameter $a_\text{max}$, the mesh size given by $n_\text{glob}$, and the number of subdomains $N$.

-The indefiniteness here is controlled by $\kappa$ and in Table \ref{Table:VaryKappa_DiagonalLayers_nglob600} we begin to see that iteration counts with $\Delta$-GenEO become worse for the more indefinite problems with larger $\kappa$, as expected.
-On the other hand, $\mathcal{H}$-GenEO appears much more robust to an increase in $\kappa$.
-Though in this case, with a fixed mesh, there is some slight degradation for the largest value of $\kappa$.
-Nonetheless, when the indefiniteness is relatively small, the $\Delta$-GenEO method can provide broadly similar iteration counts to $\mathcal{H}$-GenEO.
+Our computations are performed using FreeFem (\url{http://freefem.org/}), in particular using the \texttt{ffddm} framework.
+We use preconditioned GMRES with residual minimisation in the Euclidean norm and a relative residual tolerance of $10^{-6}$.
+We have assumed $a_\text{min} = 1$; otherwise a rescaling will ensure this.
+The indefiniteness is controlled by $\kappa$, taken here to be a positive constant.
+Although estimate \eqref{eq:2-31} describes GMRES implemented in the energy inner product, we use here the standard Euclidean implementation and prove in \cite[\S 4]{Bootland:2021:OSM} that (for quasi-uniform meshes) the latter algorithm requires at most $\mathcal{O}(\log(a_{\text{max}}/h))$ more iterations than the former to achieve the same residual reduction.
+Experiments for Helmholtz problems in \cite{GrSpVa:17} showed that the two approaches performed almost identically.